Ball State University Athletics

 Ball State secured the sixth and final seed in the conference championship with a 5-2 victory over Central Michigan in its final game of the regular season, and after losing its second game in the tournament to Ohio, won three consecutive elimination games to make it to the title tilt.

-The Cardinals’ first base coach, Steiner helped the squad rank second in the MAC and 25th nationally with 92 stolen bases.
+Steiner’s coaching at first base helped the squad rank second in the MAC and 25th nationally with 92 stolen bases.
 It is the seventh-best single season total in program history and included six different players with at least nine stolen bases.

 On the defensive end, she helped the Cardinals rank third in the MAC with 16 double plays, while also turning one of only eight triple plays in the nation last season.